sthasushil/ublock-filter-nepali/README.md

 <div align="left">
-I created this collection of static uBlock filters for various popular Nepali sites (including some others) for my personal use.
+I created this collection of static uBlock filters for various popular Nepali sites (including some others) for my own personal use.
 </div>

 ## Supported Adblockers